Racial segregation in the United States Armed Forces: African Americans

 In June 1940, the U.S. Navy had 4,007 African American personnel, representing 2.3 percent of its total strength of nearly 170,000.
 All of these African Americans were enlisted men, and with the exception of six regular-rated seamen, all were steward's mates.
 They were characterized by the black press as "seagoing bellhops."
 Within a month after the attack on Pearl Harbor, the number of African Americans in the Navy had increased to 5,026; however, they were still restricted to working as steward's mates.
 One exception was the black navy bandmaster Alton Augustus Adams, who was recalled to active duty after Pearl Harbor along with eight other black musicians and sent to Guantanamo Bay, creating the Navy's first racially integrated ensemble.
+Another was the first black radarman in the U.S. Navy, Augustus Prince, who served aboard the USS Santee (CVE-29) and who later became a nuclear scientist at Brookhaven National Laboratory.

 The destroyer-escort USS Mason was the only Navy vessel in World War II with an entirely black crew who were not cooks or waiters.
 In 1995, 11 surviving crew members were all given belated recognition and letters of commendation from Navy Secretary John Dalton for having braved harsh weather and quickly welding the cracks in their ship so they could continue escorting support ships to England.

 The Navy did not allow women of color until January 25, 1945.
 The first African-American woman sworn into the Navy was Phyllis Mae Dailey, a nurse and Columbia University student from New York.
 She was the first of only four African American women to serve in the Navy during World War II.

-Publicity surrounding the Port Chicago disaster on July 17, 1944 and the ensuing mutiny convictions of 50 black sailors spotlighted racism in the Navy and was a major impetus for Circular Order 48-46, published on February 27, 1946, which desegregated the Navy.
+Publicity surrounding the Port Chicago disaster on July 17, 1944, and the ensuing mutiny convictions of 50 black sailors spotlighted racism in the Navy and was a major impetus for Circular Order 48-46, published on February 27, 1946, which desegregated the Navy.